yiptool/yip/README_UI.md

   * `align`: alignment of widget after applying scale (this is only meaningful when scale mode is not `default`).
 You may specify two alignments, separated with a slash (`/`) - one for the portrait orientation and one for the landscape orientation.
+  * `ios:className`: custom class name for this widget for iOS.
+  * `android:className`: custom class name for this widget for Android.

 ### Unique ID